 Back in the fifties, when the desiccant rotor dehumidifier was invented, lithium chloride salt was used as the desiccant.
-Lithium chloride absorbs the moisture through a chemical reaction.
-The disadvantage of a salt impregnated rotor is that it can’t withstand high humidity.
-Saturated air will cause the salt to partially leave the rotor and thereby decrease the capacity and cause corrosion of the dehumidifier.
+Lithium chloride absorbs moisture through a chemical reaction.
+The disadvantage of a salt-impregnated rotor is that it can’t withstand high humidity.
+Saturated air will cause the salt to partially leave the rotor and thereby decreasing the capacity and causing corrosion of the dehumidifier.
 Today more and more dehumidifiers use silica gel rotors.
 The silica gel adsorbs the moisture, the water molecules adhere to the surface of the silica gel.
 The advantage is that it can withstand saturated air and, if the silica gel is chemically bonded to the rotor, it has a very long lifetime, up to ten years if taken well care of.

 2. Will there be dust from the rotor?

-Both lithium chloride and silica gel rotors containing loose desiccant will cause some dust to leave the rotor with the dry air.
-Apart from possible damage of dried materials the capacity of the rotor will deteriorate.
+Both lithium chloride and silica gel rotors containing loose desiccant will cause some dust to leave the rotor with dry air.
+Apart from possible damage to dried materials, the capacity of the rotor will deteriorate.
 Only rotors with chemically bonded silica gel will have no desiccant carry-over to the dry air.